xXElGenio0203Xx/eugenio-macias.github.io/experience.md

 </h3>
 - Oversaw researching and implementing datasets into the data pipeline for ML algorithms
 - Secured a $50,000 Mixpanel credits award to conduct comprehensive analysis of Buddywise UI metrics and KPIs
-- Contributed to automating industrial safety monitoring and risk mitigation by utilizing AI and​⬤
+- Contributed to automating industrial safety monitoring and risk mitigation by utilizing AI and​ computer vision